 previously indicating an experience evoking both terror and astonishment, it became a cliché in nineteenth-century travel writing to describe superlative beauty.
 Recently the sublime has been regarded as the common connection between aesthetics and ethics.

 though frequently used to refer to the United States, America encompasses far more than a single nation.
-The Americas constitute virtually all of the western hemisphere, though this website concentrates more narrowly on the places, people, and history of the United States.
+The Americas constitute much of the western hemisphere, though this website concentrates more narrowly on the places, people, and history of the United States.

 Created, curated, and maintained by